Sledmine/lua-curl-cli/README.md

 # lua-curl-cli
-Lua module that provides a request API with CURL trough CLI as a backend
+Lua module that provides a portable request API with CURL trough CLI as a backend